gadhagod/GadhaBot/README.md

 <hr>
 <h2>Features</h2>
-This list is constantly changing and being added to, because it's still in developement.
-Here are the features so far:
 <ul>
   <li>Can tell you how many COVID-19 deaths and cases there are real-time</li>
   <li>Can tell you the population and capital of any country</li>